Proaktiv 85 S

-The company identifies sustainability factors through various means.
-For example, the company may utilize information from Morningstar, internal analysts, and specialists in the field of sustainable investments, use publicly available information, shared information from peer networks or engage directly with the target fund managers or the management of companies (“Investee companies”).
+The Company may also utilize information from other service providers, internal analysts, and specialists in the field of sustainable investments, use publicly available information, shared information from peer networks or engage directly with the target fund managers or the management of companies.

 Limitations to methodologies and data

 Where information relating to any of the characteristics used is not available, best effort is used for assessment, including a description of any reasonable assumptions used, cooperation with third party data providers or use of external experts.